 “The plaintiff would obtain finance to procure the aircraft to be leased to the defendant and any reasonable conditions required by the plaintiff’s financier to be included as terms of the lease agreement would form part of the lease agreement,” AdoAir claimed.

-In Sisulu's sights The contract came under fire during the tenure of Mapisa-Nqakula’s predecessor, Lindiwe Sisulu, who was moved by President Jacob Zuma in a Cabinet reshuffle to become the minister of public service and administration.
+The contract came under fire during the tenure of Mapisa-Nqakula’s predecessor, Lindiwe Sisulu, who was moved by President Jacob Zuma in a Cabinet reshuffle to become the minister of public service and administration.

 But, while a court case was going on in May this year between her department and AdoAir, Sisulu told her legal team to try to resolve the compliance issues of the contract through negotiation.